s-victor/TinyPedal/docs/customization.md

 ## Driver stats viewer
 **Driver stats viewer can be accessed from `Tools` menu in main window.**

-Driver stats viewer is used for viewing [Driver stats](#driver-stats).
+Driver stats viewer is used for viewing [Driver Stats](#driver-stats).
 Note, the viewer only allows limited reset or removal, stat value cannot be edited by design.
 Any changes will take immediate effect after confirmation, changes cannot be undone.

 Driver stats are grouped under specific track name, which can be switched from track name selector on the top.